BuddaPadmakar/dataforge-analytics/README.md

 End-to-End Data Engineering & Analytics Pipeline.
 An industry-grade, production-ready e-commerce data platform.

+Business Value

+A production-ready e-commerce data platform that processes raw transactional data and transforms it into actionable business insights.
+This project demonstrates the complete data lifecycle, focusing on data quality, scalable architecture, and analytical accessibility

 🏗️ Architecture
 This project implements the Medallion Architecture, the industry standard for scalable data platforms.